 8. Testing and prediction

-Balance.
-For the data scientist there needs to be a balanced approach as data is managed in various stages, which can be automated for faster results and greater scalability.
+For the data scientist there needs to be a balanced approach as data is managed in different stages, which can be automated for faster results and greater scalability.

-A widened role for learning scientists.
-Finally, moving from experimentation to operational machine learning requires ML modeling and deployment at scale.
-With an automated approach that is integrated into both the data wrangling phase and machine learning phase, the concept of a “data scientist” now blends into a new role of a “learning scientist,” where both analytical and data skills are combined and augmented with automated software for the data wrangling.
+Finally, moving from experimentation to operational machine learning – continuous learning really –requires ML modeling and deployment at scale.
+With an automated approach that is integrated into both the data phase and machine learning phase, the concept of a “data scientist” now blends into one “learning scientist.”
+The industry at large is certainly moving in that direction and the platforms today are enabling that transition.

-The Dextrus ML Studio meets these challenges today by creating an automated software platform, all the way from raw data to pipeline to wrangling to modeling to machine learning to predictions.
-With the speed of modern management and processing, ML operational models are emerging quickly.
-Further, with a simplified user interface for business users and next generation “learning scientists,” the importance of software platforms that can both wrangle and model are making the job easier every day.
+Dextrus and the Dextrus ML Studio meet that challenge today by creating a deep model bridge all the way from raw data to pipeline to wrangling to machine learning.
+With the speed of modern management and processing, ML operational models are emerging quickly; and with a simplified user interface for business users and next generation “learning scientists” are growing in numbers.

 Dextrus ML Studio represents the future of machine learning at scale.
 Learn more about how Dextrus manages the entire process and Life Cycle.